Owning A Pet Is Linked To Professional Success, According To New Survey

 — Stephanie Mitchell (@StephanieChirps) November 23, 2018

-Other skills this group of executives feel they learned from their pets include the likes of organization, self discipline, the ability to identify needs, and to deal with non-verbal communication.
+Other skills this group of executives felt they learned from their pets include the likes of organization, self-discipline, the ability to identify needs, and dealing with non-verbal communication.

 Many of those surveyed also added that they had continued to keep dogs in their home as they got older, and they continued to reap the benefits of pet ownership.
-Apparently 77 percent of the Suite-C executives stated they often come up with ideas related to work and their businesses while out walking their four-pawed friends.
+Apparently, 77 percent of the Suite-C executives stated they often come up with ideas related to work and their businesses while out walking their four-pawed friends.
 Another 86 percent added that having a pet helped them to create and stick to a daily routine that increases their productivity, practice better time management, and even improves their ability to multitask.

 In total, 93 percent of the CEOs and CFOs stated that coming home to a pet helps them to relieve the stress of their busy workdays and gives them a chance to relax.

-As a result of all the benefits of childhood pet ownership that this group of people have enjoyed, it should be unsurprising that around 90 percent of them believe all children should grow up with a pet in the household in order to help them learn important life skills at as early an age as possible.
+As a result of all the benefits of childhood pet ownership that this group of people has enjoyed, it should be unsurprising that around 90 percent of them believe all children should grow up with a pet in the household in order to help them learn important life skills at as early an age as possible.